monzo/docs/source/includes/_transactions.md

 }
 ```

-You may store your own, key-value annotations against a transaction in its `metadata`.
+You may store your own key-value annotations against a transaction in its `metadata`.

 ##### Arguments